FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

 -------------

 The $export request should return the $exportstatus url for your export task.
 This url can be used to request the current status of the task through a GET request, or to cancel the task through a DELETE request.

+There are five possible status options:

+1. Queued
+2. Active
+3. Complete
+4. Failed
+5. Cancelled

+* If a task is Queued or Active, GET $exportstatus will return the status in the X-Progress header
+* If a task is Complete, GET $exportstatus will return the results with a **$exportfilerequest** url per exported .ndjson file.
+This url can be used to retrieve the files per resourcetype.
+* If a task is Failed, GET $exportstatus will return the available results (if any) and a **$exportfilerequest** url for the generated OperationOutcome resources.
+* If a task is Cancelled, GET $exportstatus will return HTTP Statuscode 204NoContent.

 $exportfilerequest
 ------------------